ivoysey/scottbot-int-ex/wordcnt/readme.md

   code that's used by both scripts, factored out into a utilities file. each function is documented interally and imported as needed in either place.

-* **algo-toys/**

-  some code in other languages that i wrote while thinking about the problems to figure out how i wanted to solve them. it's basically scratch work. nothing in here should be assumed to be correct or even to compile.

-* **input/**

-  the inputs from project gutenberg stored locally, both in plain text and